Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces

 in the sense that if all quantities on the right hand side are finite, then so is the left hand side, and the inequality holds.
-In particular, it suffices to have only microlocal $\Hb^{\tilde s,r}$-membership of $Pu$ near the parts of null-bicharacteristics along which we want to propagate $\Hb^{\tilde s+m-1,r}$-regularity of $u$.
+See Figure~\ref{FigProp} for an illustration.
+In particular, it suffices to have only microlocal $\Hb^{\wt s,r}$-membership of $Pu$ near the parts of null-bicharacteristics along which we want to propagate $\Hb^{\wt s+m-1,r}$-regularity of $u$.
 The term involving $\psi Pu$ comes from the local requirements for elliptic regularity, see Remark~\ref{RmkEllipticLocalAssm}.